HelifeWeb/mattisdalleau.com-admin/README.md

 ./configure-deployment.sh # To see all required parameters
 ```

-If you want to use multiple managers you can point the folder to a shared NFS folder.
+If you want to use multiple managers you can point the folder to a shared folder.

 ```bash
 HDCI_FOLDER=path/to/nfs ./configure-deployment.sh